-- A current, color photo, similar to a photo submitted with a passport application, saved only in .jpg file format only uploaded by Applicant to the Tennessee application (see FAQs for more info regarding picture size and requirements); and
+- A current, color photo, similar to a photo submitted with a passport application, saved only in .jpg file format uploaded by Applicant to the Tennessee application in Synergy (see FAQs for more info regarding picture size and requirements); and

 - If you received your legal education outside the United States*, District of Columbia or U.S. territories, an equivalency evaluation and/or completed Certification of Dean of Legal Studies in the U.S. form and Affidavit of Practice in Foreign Country (provided directly to the TBLE by mail or email link directly from evaluator); see Rule 7, Section 7.01 and Policy P-3.05 and P-7.01, all found here;

-- For all Applicants licensed in a foreign (non-U.S.) jurisdictions, letters from three attorneys in each country in which you are licensed who can verify that you are licensed and attest to your practice in that country (uploaded by Applicant to the Tennessee application); see Rule 7, Section 7.01 and Policy P-3.05 and P-7.01, all found here;
+- For all Applicants licensed in a foreign (non-U.S.) jurisdictions, letters from three attorneys in each country in which you are licensed who can verify that you are licensed and attest to your practice in that country (uploaded by Applicant to the Tennessee application in Synergy); see Rule 7, Section 7.01 and Policy P-3.05 and P-7.01, all found here;

-- If Applicant is licensed in another U.S. jurisdiction*, certificates of admission and of good standing for each jurisdiction in which Applicant has been admitted (.pdf format only, either uploaded to the Tennessee application or mailed to the TBLE) – some states use one form for both but certification of admission to the highest court and of current good standing before the Bar are both required for admission (see below for more information);
+- If Applicant is licensed in another U.S. jurisdiction*, certificates of admission and of good standing for each jurisdiction in which Applicant has been admitted (.pdf format only, either uploaded by Applicant to the Tennessee application in Synergy or mailed to the TBLE) – some states use one form for both but certification of admission to the highest court and of current good standing before the Bar in one form or two are required for admission (see below for more information);